 Our aim is to develop confident, motivated and successful writers.
 We teach children to respect each other’s learning styles and work creatively to learn in new and exciting ways.
 We nurture children’s self-belief to ensure children feel comfortable in making mistakes and learn how to improve.
 We want to instil a love of writing and encourage children to continuously strive to improve.

-At Houghton Regis Primary School we deliver Phonics using the ‘Essential Letters and Sounds’ teaching programme.
+At Houghton Regis Primary School we deliver Phonics using the ‘Little Wandle Revised Letters and Sounds’ teaching programme.

 The teaching of reading begins, using fully decodable texts, matched to each child’s current and developing phonic knowledge.
 Reading books are taken from a variety of published schemes, including Big Cat Phonics and Little Wandle Letters and Sounds.